RexsyBima/Obsidian/HTML/4-HTML attributes - basics.md

 ```HTML
 <div id="myID">This is another text inside a div element.</div>
 ```

+Rule for **ID** :
+- The `id` attribute is used when you need to target a **specific, unique element** on the page.
+- An `id` must be **unique** within the page.
+No two elements can have the same `id`.
+- The `id` can be used for bookmarking a section on the page, styling a specific element with CSS, or accessing a specific element with JavaScript.
+- You should use `id` when you know that only one element on the page would require a specific style or when you need to select a specific element with JavaScript.

 3. **style**:
 	The style attribute is used to add styles to an element, such as color, font, size, and more.
 It's a good practice to keep your CSS separate from HTML in an external style sheet, but this can be useful for small projects or testing.